asteining/Module-Challenge-8/README.md

 1. Node.js (v18.x or later recommended)
 2. npm (Node Package Manager)

-Steps
-1. Clone the Repository
+Clone the Repository
-    -git clone <git@github.com:asteining/Module-Challenge-8-AramisSteininger.git>
+1. -git clone <git@github.com:asteining/Module-Challenge-8-AramisSteininger.git>
-    -cd <repository-folder>
+2. -cd into correct folder

-2. Install Dependencies:
+Install Dependencies:
-    -npm install
+1. -npm install

-3. Compile the TypeScript Code
+Compile the TypeScript Code:
-    -npx tsc
+1. -npx tsc

-4. Run the Application:
+Run the Application:
-    -node dist/index.js
+1. -node dist/index.js

 # How to Use
-1. Launch the CLI
+Launch the CLI
-    -node dist/index.js
+1. -node dist/index.js

-2. Menu Options
+Menu Options:
-Create a New Vehicle:
+1. Create a New Vehicle
-Choose to create a car, truck, or motorbike:
+2. Choose to create a car, truck, or motorbike:
-Follow prompts to input vehicle details (e.g., color, make, model, etc.):
+3. Follow prompts to input vehicle details (e.g., color, make, model, etc.):
-Default wheels are created for cars and trucks if none are provided:
+4. Default wheels are created for cars and trucks if none are provided:

-3. Perform an Action on an Existing Vehicle
+Perform an Action on an Existing Vehicle
-Select a vehicle from the preloaded or created vehicles:
+1. Select a vehicle from the preloaded or created vehicles:
-Choose actions like start, accelerate, print details, or vehicle-specific features (e.g., towing, wheelie).
+2. Choose actions like start, accelerate, print details, or vehicle-specific features (e.g., towing, wheelie).

-4. Exit:
+Exit:

-Quit the application.
+1. Quit the application.

 # Future Enhancements
 1. Add persistence to save and reload vehicles between sessions.